ARTICLES

 Mangave Spotty Dotty

-The Mangave Spotty Dotty gets its beautiful spots from its Manfreda blood, and its thick, wide leaves from its Agave parentage.
+The Mangave Spotty Dotty gets its beautiful spots from its Manfreda lineage, and its thick, wide leaves from its Agave parentage.
 Beautiful medium green leaves are covered with small, dark burgundy-purple spots.
-Very wide leaves fold up at the margins, displaying its sienna orange marginal teeth and long terminal spines.
-Leaves completely overlap each other, leaving little to no gaps, creating a full looking plant that's perfect for containers.
+It has very wide leaves that fold up at the margins, displaying their sienna orange marginal teeth and long terminal spines.
+Leaves completely overlap each other, leaving little to no gaps, creating a full-looking plant that's perfect for containers.
 Its leaves are softly wavy, creating a unique texture.

-For European floral designers, landscapers, and other professional plant lovers, know that plant wholesaler Waterdrinker has got a special 'Mad about Mangave' offer this coming week.
-So now you know how to get your hands on these beauties!
+For European floral designers, landscapers, and other professional plant lovers, plant wholesaler Waterdrinker always has these varieties and more in store.
+Now you know how to get your hands on one of these beauties!

 YOU MAY ALSO LIKE